Visan1/portfolio/README.md

 **Marketing Analyst & Data Entry Contractor at Upfeat Media (_June 2023 - Present_)**
 - Conducted market research on multiple E-commerce shops to analyze consumer trends
-- Utilized data with SEO strategies to create promotional content to drive web traffic up by 30%
+- Utilized data combined with SEO strategies to create promotional content to increase web traffic

 **Quality Assurance Technician at Ventura Foods (_January 2020 - August 2021_)**
 - Utilized data analysis to reduce quality assurance tasks from 1.5 hours to 20 minutes resulting in an improvement in efficiency by over 75%, saving $10,000 in costs weekly